toafez/HowTo_Syno.DSM.User.Home/README_en.md

   ![03_DSM_FileStation_homes](/images/03_DSM_FileStation_homes_en.png)

   In addition, another folder named **home** appears in File Station just above the **homes** folder.
-Interestingly, this supposedly _shared_ folder does not appear in **Control Panel > Shared Folders**.
+Interestingly, this supposedly _shared_ folder does not appear in **Control Panel > Shared Folder**.
 If you right-click on the **home** folder in File Station on the left-hand side of the folder overview, you will notice that the Properties item is not available in the context menu that appears.

   ![04_DSM_FileStation_home](/images/04_DSM_FileStation_home_en.png)

-  This may seem strange at first, so the difference between `/home' and `/homes' is explained below.
+  This may seem strange at first, so the difference between `/home` and `/homes` is explained below.

 ## The /homes folder
 The **homes** folder or directory `/volume[x]/homes` is the counterpart to the usual Linux home directory `/home`.
 In the directory `/volume[x]/homes`, as usual under Linux, there are directories named after the users created in DSM.
 If you now log in to the DSM console with a terminal program via SSH, you will notice that the message 'Could not chdir to home directory /var/services/homes/[USERNAME]: No such file or directory' no longer appears, as you are now in the home directory of the logged-in user.